ruivergani/ignite-feed-ts/README.md

 $ cd ignite-feed-ts

 # Install the necessary dependencies
-$ sudo yarn
+$ yarn

-# Run the GULP command
+# Run the project
-$ gulp
+$ yarn dev

-# The terminal will display the local address where the application is running:
+# The terminal will display the local address where the application is running (something like this):

   http://localhost:3000/

 ```
 ___

 [Check the final result here]()